-PS: Check out this article from Happy Frog Travels for a great overall guide to Russia.
+PS: Exploring more of the country?
+Check out this article from Happy Frog Travels for a great overall guide to Russia.

 Without a doubt, any trip to Moscow should begin at the famous Red Square.
 This expansive plaza is where you’ll find most of Moscow’s most well-known sites, including the Kremlin and the colorful St. Basil’s Cathedral.